6 Reasons for Bi-Annual HVAC Maintenance

-Las Vegas is well-known for its scorching summers, but it also sees freezing temperatures at night in the winter.
-Your HVAC system performs both cooling and heating functions to keep your home comfortable throughout the year.
-When summer or winter comes around, you have to make sure your equipment is ready to handle the heavy cooling or heating loads.
+Las Vegas is well-known for its scorching summers, but it also experiences freezing temperatures at night in winter.
+Your HVAC system, performing both cooling and heating functions, strives to keep your home comfortable throughout the year.
+Whenever summer or winter approaches, it becomes crucial to ensure that your equipment is ready to handle the heavy cooling or heating loads.
+This requires a keen focus on elements including energy efficiency, system lifespan, and preventive maintenance that might involve tasks like filter replacement and checking refrigerant levels.

 1. Higher Comfort Levels